-The Trustee expects its investment managers to take account of financially material considerations (including climate change and other ESG considerations).
+The Trustee influences the Scheme's approach to ESG and other financially material factors through the investment strategy and manager selection decisions.
+The Trustee expects its investment managers to take account of financially material considerations (including climate change and other ESG considerations) within the parameters of the mandates they are set.
 The Trustee seeks to appoint managers that have appropriate skills and processes to do this, and from time to time reviews how its managers are taking account of these issues in practice.